"Greater autonomy, more resources, protection from provinces"

 More people than all but two Canadian provinces.

 Toronto’s Community Housing Corporation houses more tenants than Prince Edward Island has people, yet our smallest province has vastly more power and authority over its affairs and its finances than we do, at nearly twenty times the size.

 The Toronto region is Ontario’s economic engine.
 In 2013, it contributed $330 billion to the country's GDP--an economy larger than the six smallest provinces of Canada combined.
 The city of Toronto proper generated $157 billion of that: 10% of Canada's GDP.

 Yet only a fraction of the taxes generated by that wealth comes back to Toronto in government services and investment.
-In 2005, Toronto gave Ontario and Canada $11 billion more in taxes than it got back in programs, services and funding.
-And the city has had to beg for every penny.
+Each year, Toronto gives Ontario and Canada some $12 billion more in taxes than it gets back in programs, services and funding.

-On any given day, Toronto manages complex realities that most other Ontario cities don’t even have to imagine.
+On any given day, Toronto manages complex realities that most Canadian cities don’t even have to imagine.